Octopus773/Wanda-Vision/docs/source/tutoCreateDisplay.rst

-How to create a display Library step by step
+How to create a display Library
 ###############################################

 To create a display module, you will need to create a shared library with 3 differents things.